joelparkerhenderson/plantuml-examples/README.md

 ![Area diagram](doc/area-diagram/area-diagram.plantuml.png)

-The area diagram is an example deployment diagram that shows a bunch of areas and how they interrlate.
+The area diagram is an example deployment diagram that shows a bunch of areas and how they interrelate.
 This example is useful for seeing a real-world diagram, that uses boxes, arrows, Font Awesome icons, multi-line text, Unicode padding, font sizes, and more.

 <details>
 <summary>View Source</summary>